Geng-Zemin/MIRRIFT/README.md

 # Usage

-his program requires the installation of the MATLAB environment.
+This program requires the installation of the MATLAB environment.
 For installation instructions, please refer to readme.txt.
 After installation is complete, simply click MIRRIFT_Matlab.exe to run the program.

 ## Button Description